BitBoxSwiss/bitbox-base/docs/customapps/helper-scripts.md

 * **backup**
   * **sysconfig**: copies the Redis datastore `/data/redis/bitboxbase.rdb` to a mounted flashdrive
   * **hsm_secret**: stores the c-lightning on-chain seed `/mnt/ssd/bitcoin/.lightning/hsm_secret` into Redis, encoded as base64

 * **restore**
   * **sysconfig**: restores the Redis datastore `/data/redis/bitboxbase.rdb` from a mounted flashdrive and restarts Redis
   * **hsm_secret**: saves the c-lightning on-chain seed from Redis into `/mnt/ssd/bitcoin/.lightning/hsm_secret`

 * **mender-update**
-  * **install**: expects a firmware version and downloads/verifies/installs the Mender update artefact into the inactive partition.
+  * **install**: expects a Base image version and downloads/verifies/installs the Mender update artefact into the inactive partition.
 A reboot is required to boot into the updated system.
   * **commit**: commits an update to become persistent.
-If it is not committed, the device falls back to the previous firmware on reboot.
+If it is not committed, the device falls back to the previous Base image on reboot.

 ### [**bbb-systemctl.sh**](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/scripts/bbb-systemctl.sh): manage and check systemd units in batch
 Batch control all systemd units at once, e.g. for getting an overall status or stop all services.